 The test involves only normal urination, and there is no discomfort.

-Urine volume is normally measured as a part of the creatinine clearance test, or any test that measures the amount of a substance eliminated in a day.
+Urine volume is normally measured as a part of test that measures the amount of a substances passed in your urine in a day, such as:

 This test may also be done if you have polyuria (abnormally large volumes of urine), such as is seen in diabetes insipidus.